 Tyler was always quick to respond and made himself available.
 He is very professional and got us moved in to a nice apartment with our dog, which proved itself difficult.
 Tyler is so easy to talk to and was happy to help!

 Tyler was awesome.
 He helped my fiancé and I find the perfect place.
 He was incredibly responsive and had so much knowledge about Newport and the surrounding neighborhoods.
 Will definitely use Tyler in the future!

 Tyler was great to work with - listened to our goals, was easy to get in contact with, and helped us find our new home!
 Felt supported and informed through the whole process.
 10/10

 Tyler helped us find the perfect place to call home.
 Tyler is very knowledgeable, responsive, and extremely patient.
 I would highly recommend Tyler to anyone for their RI real estate needs!

 Thanks to Tyler for all the help with the listing and sale of my home.
 We all know how stressful the last week before a closing can be and he was right there answering all questions and making sure all details were taken care of.
 Can't recommend him enough

 Tyler is a proud Rhode Islander, born and bred.
 A Providence College graduate and Newport resident, his familiarity and passion for the Ocean State is unparalleled.
-After a successful career building relationships and contacts in the sales and hospitality industry, Tyler decided to focus his efforts towards real estate and has never looked back.
+After a successful career building relationships and contacts in sales and the hospitality industry, Tyler focused his efforts towards real estate and has never looked back.

-Tyler is the newest addition to the Fitzpatrick team and couldn’t be happier to work with some of the top professionals in the industry.
-He prides himself on a full-service concierge style approach when working with clients and bases his business on a foundation of trust and communication.
-Whether you’re a portfolio investor or purchasing your first home, Tyler is committed to making each and every transaction as smooth, seamless and enjoyable as possible.
+Tyler prides himself on a full-service concierge style approach when working with clients and bases his business on a foundation of trust and communication.
+Whether you’re purchasing your first home or are an established portfolio investor, Tyler is committed to making each and every transaction as smooth, seamless and enjoyable as possible.